kotamine/piecemealR/docs/02-Essentials.md

 ## r2  2  4  6
 ```

-There are recycling rules in R.
+There are recycling rules (which does/controls what?) in R.

 ```r